 Learn more about the steps required for applying to medical school:

 Attending medical school directly after graduation; applying the summer after junior year.

 Taking a year off before medical school; applying the summer after senior year.
 About 75-80% of Harvard College applicants to medical school take one or more gap years.
 Of this number, around two-thirds take 2+ gap years.

 - Review the Premedical Information for Students booklet, which provides an overview of academic requirements and dispels some pervasive premed myths.

-- Read the weekly “This Week at OCS” email newsletter and choose to receive “Health and Med” updates.
+- Read our email newsletters and choose to receive “Health and Med” updates.